tnorth93/08-Restful-API/README.md

 Clone this repo and navigate to a directory on your local machine.
 Once you have the folder setup where you want to install, use the command ```git clone <repo link>```.

+###Using the request methods
+From the root of the repository in your terminal, use the command ```node src/app.js``` to begin the server.
+Open another terminal and use the command ```http GET :3000/api/huskies``` to retrieve all of the data in huskyStorage.

 ##Prerequisites
 To install, you'll need a computer with access to the internet, your favorite text editor, your computer's terminal, and npm installed.
 Once you have all of those things, use the command ```npm install``` to install all of the dependencies